opensearch-project/documentation-website/_dashboards/dashboard/index.md

 The **Dashboard** application in OpenSearch Dashboards lets you visually represent your analytical, operational, and strategic data to help you quickly understand the trends in your data, giving you a high-level view of key metrics, simplifying data exploration, and delivering insights when and where you need them.

 In this tutorial you'll learn the basics of creating a dashboard using the **Dashboard** application and OpenSearch sample data.
 The sample dataset has existing sample visualizations, and you can use those visualizations or create new visualizations for the dashboard.
-For this tutorial, you'll do both.
+In this tutorial, you'll do both.
 Once you've completed this tutorial, you'll have learned the foundations of creating a new dashboard with multiple panels in OpenSearch Dashboards.

-This OpenSearch playground [dashboard example](https://playground.opensearch.org/app/dashboards#/view/722b74f0-b882-11e8-a6d9-e546fe2bba5f?_g=(filters:!(),refreshInterval:(pause:!f,value:900000),time:(from:now-7d,to:now))&_a=(description:'Analyze%20mock%20eCommerce%20orders%20and%20revenue',filters:!(),fullScreenMode:!f,options:(hidePanelTitles:!f,useMargins:!t),query:(language:kuery,query:''),timeRestore:!t,title:'%5BeCommerce%5D%20Revenue%20Dashboard',viewMode:view)) shows you what's possible with OpenSearch Dashboards.
+This OpenSearch Playground [dashboard example](https://playground.opensearch.org/app/dashboards#/view/722b74f0-b882-11e8-a6d9-e546fe2bba5f?_g=(filters:!(),refreshInterval:(pause:!f,value:900000),time:(from:now-7d,to:now))&_a=(description:'Analyze%20mock%20eCommerce%20orders%20and%20revenue',filters:!(),fullScreenMode:!f,options:(hidePanelTitles:!f,useMargins:!t),query:(language:kuery,query:''),timeRestore:!t,title:'%5BeCommerce%5D%20Revenue%20Dashboard',viewMode:view)) shows you what's possible with OpenSearch Dashboards.
 {: .note}

-## Getting familiar with user interface
+## Getting familiar with the UI

-Before getting started, let's get familiar with the **Dashboard** user interface.
-The user interface comprises the following main parts:
+Before getting started, let's get familiar with the **Dashboard** UI.
+The UI comprises the following main components:

 ![Dashboard user interface]({{site.url}}{{site.baseurl}}/images/dashboards/dashboard-UI.png)